TakiShiwa/donate-with-upi/README.md

 &nbsp;

 <p align="center">
 Welcome to the Donate with UPI Button Repository!
 Discover beautifully designed SVG and PNG buttons to easily integrate into your projects, README, websites, and more.
-These buttons are specially created to encourage donations through UPI (Unified Payments Interface) and can be used to promote your cause or fundraising initiatives.
+These buttons are specially created to encourage UPI donations and promote your cause effortlessly.
 </p>

 &nbsp;